Catching Our Collective Breath

 COURSE INFORMATION:

-Since 2009, (excluding 2019 and 2020) the Veterinary Information Network (VIN) Mindfulness Meditation community has met annually to practice mindfulness, renew friendships, meet new colleagues and engage in thoughtful discussions about clinical practice and our personal challenges.
-Knowing that all our lives have been changed by the COVID pandemic, we are inviting interested members of the veterinary profession the opportunity to take time and participate in a weekend of didactics and dialogues with the aim of helping us return to our professional and personal lives with a greater sense of meaning and gratitude.
-The didactics will be a combination of group participation and speaker presentation.
+VIN Foundation is inviting interested members of the veterinary profession the opportunity to take time and participate in a weekend of didactics and dialogues that help participants return to our professional and personal lives with greater clarity, meaning and gratitude.
+The didactics will be a combination of group discussion and speaker presentation.

-ACCREDITATION: This course has been approved for 6 hours of continuing education credit for veterinarians and veterinary technicians/technologists in jurisdictions that recognize RACE, NY State, and CVPM approval.
+ACCREDITATION: This course is pending approval for 7 hours of continuing education credit for veterinarians and veterinary technicians/technologists in jurisdictions that recognize RACE, NY State, and CVPM approval.

 COURSE AGENDA/LEARNING OBJECTIVES: